 Marriage is a blessed sacrament for a reason.
 There is no substitution for standing up and confessing your love for another person, all while being showered in the graces of the Holy Spirit.
-It’s a very beautiful and spiritual experience to be married, which makes the death of a spouse even harder to experience.
+It’s a very beautiful and spiritual experience to be married, which makes the death of a spouse even harder to bear.
 Marriage is the act of literally sharing your life with someone, physically and spiritually; so when a spouse passes away, it may feel as if a part of yourself has passed away as well.
 You may not remember what life was like before your spouse, and may be at a total loss on how to carry out your day to day activities.
 This is normal.
 Allowing yourself time to grieve and mourn the loss of your spouse is the healthiest thing you can do to assure a healthy transition to life without them.
-While no one grieves the same way, there are techniques that can help combat feelings of loneliness or desertion following the death of a spouse…
+While no one grieves the same way, there are techniques that can help combat feelings of loneliness or desertion following the death of a spouse.
+Keep reading to learn more.

 1. Change can be good.

-Living together, couples form certain systems and routines that they perform together, such as making the bed in the morning, going to church each week, or perhaps watching a show at a certain time each night.
+Living together, couples form certain systems and routines that they do together, such as making the bed in the morning, going to church each week, or perhaps watching a show at a certain time each night.
 Immediately following the death of a loved one, and especially a spouse, you may have the tendency to hold onto certain items or routines that remind you of them.
 With the tragic change that is death, there is a need for certain levels of consistency and normalcy.
 There is nothing wrong with keeping certain things the same, but it’s also important to recognize that some new routines can be helpful.
 Whether it’s your morning or nighttime routine, your dinner routine, or even the way you make you coffee, if the old way of doing things doesn’t work anymore, change it!
 You might be surprised by how empowered and free you may feel with even the smallest of changes.

 2. Supplement, don’t replace.